How to Find Well Paid Teaching Jobs in Bolivia 🇧🇴

 Teaching jobs are a great way to travel the world on a salary and experience new cultures.
-Bolivia is one of the most unique landlocked South American countries with a very diverse population, in spite of having only 10 million habitants.
+Bolivia is one of the most unique landlocked South American countries with a very diverse population, in spite of having only 10 million inhabitants.
 The official language is Spanish, but in total there are 30-34 different indigenous languages in the country, including Aymara and Quechua.
-From the 10 million habitants, 60% are claiming indigenous heritage.
+From the 10 million inhabitants, 60% are claiming indigenous heritage.
 Imagine how much cultural richness is locked in one small country and how amazing would be to live in the midst of it all!

 Since Bolivia is experiencing a growing economy and tourism, the demand for English teachers is also rising.
 There are plenty of job opportunities, from government sponsored volunteer roles to short term public school contracts.
 Although volunteer roles are unpaid and most of them even charge a fee to take part in their program, there are some fairly paid teaching jobs in language institutions and public schools.
 Read on to find out how to find the best paid teaching internships in Bolivia.